Likelihood-free inference of phylogenetic tree posterior distributions: Experiments

-In order to disentangle the effects of the EvoPF module and the BayesNJ loss, we trained a PF2 model using an $\ell_1$ loss on pairwise distances, as was done with PF.
-After a similar number of training steps as PF, we inferred distance matrices from the PF test MSAs, and trees from these matrices using FastME \citep{lefort2015fastme}. $\text{PF2}_{\ell_1}$ yields trees with similar Kuhner-Felsenstein distances as PF, but a slightly better topological accuracies, especially for larger trees (See \Cref{fig:ablation}).
-This seems to indicate that although the EvoPF embedding scheme helps PF2 better predict topologies, most of the topological accuracy gain shown in \Cref{fig:PF2-LGGC}a is due to the BayesNJ loss.
+In order to disentangle the effects of the evoPF module and the BayesNJ loss, we trained a $\text{PF2}_{\text{MAE}}$ model using evoPF but replacing the BayesNJ module by a mean absolute error (MAE) loss on pairwise distances, as was done with PF.
+After a similar number of training steps as PF, we inferred distance matrices from the PF test MSAs, and trees from these matrices using FastME \citep{lefort2015fastme}. $\text{PF2}_{\text{MAE}}$ yields trees with only a slightly better topological accuracy as measured by the RF distance, especially for larger trees (See \Cref{fig:ablation}).
+This seems to indicate that although the evoPF embedding scheme helps PF2 better predict topologies, most of the topological accuracy gain shown in \Cref{fig:PF2-LGGC}a is due to the BayesNJ loss.
+Both PF and $\text{PF2}_{\text{MAE}}$ yield similar Kuhner-Felsenstein~\citep[KF, ][]{kuhner1994simulation} distances---a metric similar to RF but weighting each inconsistent branch by the square of its length.